 Pincus’ “low profile” after the mid-1970s was a result of a bizarre circumstance.
 Dennis Sweeney, who had helped instigate the visit to Mississippi that produced Black Natchez, had become delusional and dangerous, and was threatening the lives of Pincus and his family.
 These were not empty threats: Sweeney would kill civil rights lawyer and U.S. Congressman Allard Lowenstein in his Manhattan office in 1980.
 In order to stay out of harm’s way, Pincus stopped making public appearances with his work and the Pincus family made their rural Vermont farm their permanent residence, working to establish Third Branch Flower, what has become a thriving flower-growing business.
 Pincus returned to filmmaking in 2005 when the aftermath of Hurricane Katrina and its socio-political implications drew Pincus into collaboration with Lucia Small on what became The Axe in the Attic (2007), a feature about the impacts of the disaster on New Orleans and New Orleanians and on the process of cinematically recording such events. – Scott MacDonald, author of American Ethnographic Film and Personal Documentary: The Cambridge Turn, 2013

-The Ed Pincus Collection at Harvard is the only known collection of Pincus' work, donated to the archive by the filmmaker.
+The Ed Pincus Collection at Harvard was donated by the filmmaker in 2008.
 This collection contains film and video materials produced by Pincus in collaboration with David Neuman, Steve Asher and Lucia Small from the beginning of his career in 1967 to his reappearance in 2007, as well as nine 16mm projection prints from his personal film collection.
 The majority of the collection consists of 16mm projection prints, internegatives, track negatives and original camera reversal elements of Pincus and his collaborators' documentary films from the sixties and seventies: Black Natchez, Panola, One Step Away, Harry's Trip, Portrait of a McCarthy Supporter, The Way We See It, Diaries (1971-1976), and Life and Other Anxieties, as well as two prints from his classroom work with Harvard's Department of Visual and Environmental Studies and a few rolls of unpublished film material.
 Pincus has created preservation masters for Panola and One Step Away on Digital Betacam, and these preservation masters are included the collection, along with an HDCam preservation master of One Step Away created by the Harvard Film Archive.
 The collection also holds original digital video material on D5 and D5 master copies of 2007's The Axe in the Attic, and trailers for the film on Digital Betacam.